5 Archaeological Discoveries That Confirmed the Bible in 2025

 These discoveries invite us to:

-• Appreciate cultural context: Understanding the biblical world enriches our reading
+2. Appreciate the cultural context: Understanding the biblical world enriches our reading

-• Marvel at divine providence: God used known cultural forms to reveal eternal truths
+3. Marvel at divine providence: God used familiar cultural forms to reveal eternal truths

-• Remain humble: Each new discovery reminds us of how much we still don't know
+4. Remain humble: Each new discovery reminds us how much we still do not know

 Biblical archaeology in 2025 continues doing what it has always done: illuminating the past, confirming Scripture, and bringing us closer to the world where God revealed Himself to humanity.